TownsendBrown/onion-os-jellyfin-clients/README.md

 * Menu / Center Button: Open app main menu / exit content.

 # Quirks
-* Only forward skip: Due to the limitations of the specific version of ffplay, only forward skip is available.
+* Only forward skip: Due to the limitations of this specific version of ffplay.

 # Known Issues
 * Some instability with playback.